peregin/weather-service/README.md

-Connect to it with SQLDeveloper, CLI, JDBC SQLDeveloper system as user, orapdb1 as service
+Connect to it with SQLDeveloper, CLI, JDBC SQLDeveloper
+19: system as user, orapdb1 as service
+23: sys as user, free as service

 CLI
 docker exec -it oracle23ai su - oracle -c "